Skip to Content

 Many sellers and seller’s agents won’t entertain offers from self-represented buyers, and that may be the case in the future, too.
 It’s about more than commissions.

-Agents know that the transaction will be smoother and carry lower risk of unraveling when the buyer works with an agent.
-The seller’s main goal is usually to close as quickly as possible.
-There’s a big risk of a sale falling through when a new buyer has no agent.
+Agents know that the transaction will be smoother and carry a lower risk of unraveling when the buyer works with an agent.
+Sellers typically want to close as quickly as possible, and there’s a big risk of a sale falling through when a new buyer has no agent to walk them through the process.

 Disadvantages of a Buyer’s Agent